YashPradhan77/Redis-with-ElastiCache/README.md

 1. Create an ElastiCache Redis Cluster

-→ Set node type & Number of nodes
+→ Configure your cluster by setting the name, node type, number of replicas, and other necessary parameters.

 2. Configure Security group